Einar Sahlstein: Biography

+He sat in the municipal council of Rovaniemi kauppala.
+He was buried at III hautausmaa, Rovaniemi.

+Sports career

 Gymnastics

 He won the Finnish national championship in team gymnastics as a member of Ylioppilasvoimistelijat in 1909.

 Track and field

 At the 1908 Finnish Athletics Championships, he won a gold in the two-handed javelin throw event, and another one in the combined jumps event.

 Other

 He was a chairman of the club Warkauden Urheilijat.

-He was a founding member of the club Ounasvaaran Hiihtoseura and a board member in 1927–1935.
+He was a founding member of the club Ounasvaaran Hiihtoseura and a board member from 1927–1935.